 The tax law allows rental real estate owners to effectively sell appreciated property, reinvest the proceeds and defer the federal income hit indefinitely.
 This strategy is called a Section 1031 like-kind exchange, named for the applicable section of the tax code.

 With a Sec.
 1031 exchange, you swap the property you want to unload for another property (the replacement property).
 You’re allowed to defer paying taxes until you sell the replacement property.
 Or when you’re ready to unload the replacement property, you can arrange another Sec.
 1031 exchange and continue deferring taxes.

 The Sec.
 1031 exchange rules provide flexibility when selecting replacement properties.
 For example, you can trade holdings in one area for properties in more-promising locations.
 You could also swap an expensive single-family rental house for a small apartment building, an interest in a strip shopping center or even raw land.

 If you die while still owning the replacement property, current law gives your heirs a federal income tax basis step-up to equal the fair market value of the property as of your date of death — or as of six months later if the executor of your estate chooses.
 So, your heirs can sell the property and owe little or nothing to Uncle Sam.

 Converting a personal residence into a rental property can be a tax-smart move.
 But it’s not right for every situation, and there’s more to factor into your decision than just taxes.
 Consult your tax advisor to determine what’s right for you.

 The professionals at Sol Schwartz & Associates have been helping real estate owners with complex real estate tax matters since 1980.
-If you need help with your situation, leave us your contact information below and we will get right back to you to help you figure out your options.
+If you are looking for a top accounting firm in the U.S., leave us your contact information below and we will get right back to you.